 One of the most frequent questions from agents is what to put on a for sale sign.
 A typical for sale sign will have your name, your phone number and your website address, as well as the logo of the franchise with which you have partnered (unless you’re independent).
 Additionally, a QR code is occasionally added as well.

 Things To Leave Off Your For Sale Signs

 The next logical question after what to put on a house for sale sign is what not to put on it.
 The answer may surprise you.
 One of the most frequent mistakes real estate agents make is crowding their for sale signs with excessive information.
-For example, modern for sale signs don’t need a physical address.
+For example, modern for sale signs don’t necessarily need a physical address.
 Your online presence should be robust enough that anyone can search for your name and locate your address that way.
 Additionally, you can leave off your fax number as someone driving past your sign is not likely to use it.
 Lastly, social media can be a terrific networking tool, but a prospective buyer is unlikely to be interested in connecting with you on Facebook or Twitter.

 What Are for Sale Signs Made Of?

 For sale signs can be made of all kinds of materials.
 The most popular material for yard signs is a composite made of plastic and metal.
 Composite substrates tend to work better because they lessen the vulnerabilities of the individual components.
 For instance, plastic tends to warp, but combining plastic with aluminum makes this much less likely.
 Aluminum bonded to a plastic core is not nearly as prone to dent as aluminum is on its own.

 Size and Shape

 In general, real estate yard signs such as for sale signs are most commonly 18 inches wide by 24 inches tall.
 Yet they come in several dimensions and designs.